dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/pix2pixhd.gif' width="80%"/>
 </p>

-<span class='saddlebrown'>Lastly again we apologize to remaining GAN family for not mentioning them in special mentions.</span> Shall we do one more section special special mentions 😛?
+<span class='saddlebrown'>Further apologizes to remaining GAN family for not mentioning them in special mentions.</span> Shall we do one more section special special mentions 😛?

 <span class='purple'>Look at the progress from introducing GANs to the world in 2014 to worrying about dangerous impact on society caused by GAN in 2017, this speaks more than I can make you understand.
 And this is the story of GANs.</span>